tacha1/pizzeria/readme.md

 ## Technologies Used

-It is designed by using HTML, CSS, Javascript, Bootstrap and jQuery.
+It is designed by using HTML, CSS, Javascript, Bootstrap , jQuery and java constructor